ablaom/MLJTuning.jl/README.md

 #### Summary of functions

-Five functions are part of the tuning strategy API:
+Six functions are part of the tuning strategy API:

 - `setup`: for initialization of state (compulsory)